TAU Podcast June 25, 2023

 Eran Yashiv is a faculty member of the Eitan Berglas School of Economics at Tel Aviv University.
-He is a macroeconomist, mostly interested in issues relating to the labor market.
-His research spans a number of themes, including search and matching in the labor market (which was the major topic of his work in recent years), the labor market and financial markets, and migration issues.
+He is a macroeconomist, mostly interested in the role of labor market frictions in business cycles, asset pricing implications of labor market frictions, economic and public health epidemic management policy, and minorities and migration issues.

 He has written over 60 papers, which have been published, inter alia, in the American Economic Review, Quantitative Economics, the Review of Economic Dynamics, and the Review of Economics and Statistics.
 He has been awarded three ISF research grants.

-Since April 2020 he has been collaborating with system biologists at the Weizmann Institute of Science in researching pandemic management during COVID 19.
+He has been working on epidemic management issues from an economics and public health perspective: from April 2020 collaborating with system biologists at the Weizmann Institute of Science and from September 2022 scientists at Georgia Tech.
 Another line of research he pursues pertains to the labor market of Palestinian Arabs in Israel, the West Bank, and Gaza.
 The latter papers have been published in academic journals and as policy papers.

 Eran has been a visiting faculty member at MIT (1991), NYU (1992, 1994, 2003), HEC (1994-2001), LSE (2003-2006, 2017) and UCL (2019-2020).
 He is a research fellow at the Center for Economic Policy Research (CEPR), at the Center for Macroeconomics (CfM) at the London School of Economics, at the Centre for Research and Analysis of Migration (CReAM) in University College, London and at IZA, Bonn.
 In recent years, Eran has been a consultant to the Bank of England and to the Bank of Israel on issues regarding labor markets.
 These were projects involving both academic, empirical work and policy prescriptions.